ctalandi/EXPS-RUNNING/README.md

 Edit the makefile and check that the CASE name corresponds to the current experiment name your are building, for instance if your build the CREG025.L75-MYEXP experiment, the variable CASE must be set to MYEXP.<br>

 Now install the configuration, i.e. build the WORK folder which includes all good links to the NEMO code including the ones in the MY_SRC<br>
-and launch the compilation itself:<br>
+and launch the compilation itself.
+This is done with the make command associated with the install keyword:<br>
 CAUTION: make sure that the following 3 librairies are loaded before launching the compilation:<br>
 - NETCDF-test/4.3.3.1-mpt217-intel2018<br>
 - intel-fc-18/18.0.1.163<br>